Ordisoftware/Hebrew-Calendar/README.md

 - Add export and import preferences.
 - Add backup and restore date bookmarks.
 - Add option to go to today when main form popup else keep the selected.
+- Improve celebrations board to indicate the day of the shabat in the title.
 - Fix a strange behavior when resizing celebrations board from the top or left, and un-maximize.
 - Fix export dialog that has print image orientation option always enabled.
 - Fix navigation form that doesn't ballon when app is started hidden.